 Ivy: "Anything!
 I didn't know where I was, how I got here...I've been telling myself these changes to our bodies are just external but, I don't know.
 What if it's affecting our minds, too?"

 - Hollywood Atheist: Subverted.
 Ivy instantly dismisses Cain's claim to being the Cain and Julie thinks that she is just arbitrarily making this decision because she does not believe the story, but Ivy then explains that she has given a lot of thought to combining creationism and modern scientific understanding.
 Even assuming a literal interpretation of the Bible and a humanity that has only existed for a few thousand years, Cain would have to be black, since only common African ancestry for all humanity could account for the current diversity of skin colors after only a few generations.
+(But, some Christian faiths like Mormonism include a change of ethnicity/skin color as part of Cain's (or Ham's) curse).

 - If My Calculations Are Correct